VaibhavdLights/Don-t-Tag-Bot/README.md

-# myFirstBot
+# Don't Tag Bot

-Learning Discord Bot using python 2022
+A discord bot to prevent users from tagging you by retagging them.